melissamcewen/salticidae_care_sheet/README.md

 It's worth knowing a little about [spider anatomy](https://en.wikipedia.org/wiki/Spider_anatomy) if you are going to keep them.
 Some interesting facts that are relevant are:

 * Spiders do not have ears but can sense sound vibrations through their hairs
-* They also do not have a mouth, they eat/drink by sucking fluids through their fangs.
 * Spiders are not poisnous, they are venomous, but only a few spiders produce venom that can harm humans.
 None of these potentially dangerous spiders are salticidae.

 ### Sexing a spider